 The Patient Safety Network is a system established under Section 923 of the Patient Safety and Quality Improvement Act of 2005 (PSQIA) to enhance patient safety and healthcare quality.
-Healthcare providers and organizations can report and analyze patient safety incidents and errors through this network, which helps identify and prevent medical errors.
+Originating from this legislation, its primary purpose is to create a secure and confidential environment for healthcare providers and organizations to report and analyze patient safety incidents and errors voluntarily.
+The network, through its collection and analysis of data, allows for the identification and prevention of medical errors.

 How does the Patient Safety Network function?